-Vision Summary: The CORS network transforms into a two-level system whose first level is made up of NGS-owned or -operated "foundation" sites treated as critical infrastructure.
-These foundation sites are equipped, monumented, spaced apart from one another and collocated with other space geodetic observatories in such a way as to ensure the NSRS is accurately tied to the ITRF and accessible to GNSS users in a minimally acceptable fashion anywhere in United States territory without requiring any non-foundation CORS.
+The CORS network transforms into a two-level system whose first (very small) level is made up of NGS-owned or -operated "foundation" sites treated as critical infrastructure.
+These foundation sites are equipped, monumented, spaced apart from one another and collocated with other space geodetic observatories in such a way as to ensure the NSRS is accurately tied to the ITRF and accessible to GNSS users in a minimally acceptable fashion anywhere in United States territory.

-The second level of the CORS network is all other sites, which are positioned relative to the foundation and whose maintenance and quality control fall to the site operators, not to NGS.
+The second (very large) level of the CORS network is all other sites, which are positioned relative to the foundation and whose maintenance and quality control fall to the site operators.
 Data and relative positioning tools continue to be available for all CORS sites, but not at the expense of significant NGS resources.
-The concepts of "National" and "Cooperative" CORS disappear.
+The concepts of "National" and "Cooperative" CORS disappear, in favor of "CORS".
+The location of stored data (one of the main distinctions between Cooperative and National